 Whole life insurance often gets a bad rap.
 Financial pundits and money mavens point to it from time to time and tick off a list of criticisms about its suitability and relative worth for consumers.

-And, sure, whole life insurance isn’t the right choice for everyone.
+Sure, whole life insurance isn’t the right choice for everyone.
 Individual circumstances are unique from person to person, so what’s financially appropriate for one person isn’t necessarily right for another.
 That’s why the choices have to be carefully considered and financial professionals consulted.

 But that doesn’t mean whole life insurance isn’t appropriate for anyone.
 It can be the ideal thing for those folks worried about family protection and also looking for some financial flexibility down the road.